 In the animal kingdom, tissues are divided into four different types:

-- Connective Tissue: Blood, bone, tendon, adipose, and ligament are examples of Connective Tissue.
+- Connective Tissue: Blood, bone, cartilage, adipose, and lymph are examples of Connective Tissue.

 - Muscle Tissue: Skeletal muscle, Cardiac muscle, and Smooth muscle are examples of Muscle Tissue.

-- Epithelial Tissue: Surface of the skin, the reproductive tract, the airways, and the inner lining of the digestive tract are examples of Epithelial Tissue.
+- Epithelial Tissue: The surface of the skin, the reproductive tract, the airways, and the inner lining of the digestive tract are examples of Epithelial Tissue.

 Also Read: Discovery of Cells